scionassociation/scion-components_I-D/draft-rustignoli-panrg-scion-components.md

 - *Extensibility.* SCION, similarly to IPv6, supports extensions in its header.
 Such extensions can be hop-by-hop (and are processed at each hop), or end-to-end.

-- *Path validation.* SCION routers validate network paths in packets at each hop, so that they are only forwarded along paths that were authorized by all on-path ASes in the control plane.
+- *Path authorization.* SCION routers validate per-hop MACs in packets at each hop, so that they are only forwarded along paths that were authorized by all on-path ASes in the control plane.
 Thanks to a system of nested message authentication codes, traffic hijacking attacks are avoided.

 In conclusion, in comparison to today's Internet, the SCION's data plane takes some of the responsibilities away from routers and places them on endpoints (such as selecting paths or reacting to failures).
 This contributes to creating a data plane that is more efficient and scalable, and that does not require routers with specialized routing table lookup hardware.